Medically reviewed by Krupa, Senior Nutrition Coach

 Do you know how much Kgs you need to lose, your BMI, BMR etc?
 Check your BMI

 A tbsp of ghee is usually found to contain 120 calories.
 The serving size here is 1tbsp = 14g.

 Ghee or clarified butter is sometimes used as an alternative to regular cooking oil.
 Commonly used in Indian and Middle Eastern dishes.

 Ghee is 99.9% fat and 1% moisture along with some fat-soluble vitamins, charred milk protein fractions among others.
 Although the fatty acid profile of ghee is complicated, most of it consists of saturated fat and cholesterol.

 Because it is made with saturated fat, it doesn’t spoil at room temperature.
 It is naturally rich in antioxidative properties too.
 Do we still recommend it for weight loss?
 Yes, we do and read on to know why!

-Confused whether you should consume ghee during weight loss!
+Confused about whether you should consume ghee during weight loss!
 You can consult a Truweight nutritionist for FREE.
-Just click the link and get started!

 Preparation of Ghee or Clarified Butter

 The title says it all, ghee is rendered when churned butter is clarified!
 Ghee can be made from cow, buffalo, goat, or sheep milk.
 Mostly cow’s milk is used to make ghee.